Low Carb Spaghetti Squash and Meatballs with Fresh Mozzarella

 This delicious recipe for low-carb spaghetti squash with meatballs is made with fresh mozzarella and definitely fits the bill when you want a comforting home-cooked meal.
 What's better about this dish is that this is actually a spaghetti and meatball dish you can feel good about.

 It's made with simple and healthy ingredients and packed with veggies.
-It all starts with roasted spaghetti squash to replace the traditional pasta.
+It all starts with roasted spaghetti squash replacing traditional pasta.
 Then, the spaghetti is topped off with a tasty marinara sauce and mozzarella cheese.

 When you are craving pasta, this recipe is the perfect replacement.
 In fact, you might start wanting to make this instead of pasta - it really is that delicious!